 Agencies.
 Federal agency securities and/or Government-sponsored enterprises.

 Asked.
 The price at which securities are offered.

 Bankers' Acceptance (BA).
-A draft or bill of exchange issued accepted by a bank or trust company that guaranteed payment at a later time.
-The accepting institution guarantees payment of the bill, as well as the issuer.
+A draft or bill of exchange issued by a bank or trust company that guaranteed payment at a later time.